-In a similar vein, all of the doctors and experts featured have some affiliation with a product or service promoting the plant-based diet.
+In a similar vein, all of the doctors and experts featured have some affiliation with a product or service promoting the plant-based protein diet.

-While it proves that it is possible to achieve great things following a vegan diet, it doesn’t necessarily mean it is better for your health or heart, just that is is an equal or viable alternative to animal protein.
+While it proves that it is possible to achieve great things following a vegan diet, it doesn’t necessarily mean it is better for your health or heart, just that is is an equal or viable alternative to animal meat and protein.

 The World Health Organisation recommends “a nutritious diet based on a variety of foods originating mainly from plants, rather than animals.”
 The Game Changers does a great job of presenting a counter-argument to the meat-centric narrative and science that has been primarily funded by an industry looking after its interests for years.

-A plant-based diet is not only a healthy and viable alternative to the average citizen, but it can work for professional athletes and competitive sports enthusiasts as well.
+A plant-based protein diet is not only a healthy (see teens) and viable alternative to the meat-based and dairy products for the average citizen, but it can work for athletes and competitive sports enthusiasts as well.

-The Game Changers is by no means perfect.

-Still, it does a great job at smashing some of the myths to do with plant-based protein and its efficacy in professional sports, the relationship to “masculinity” and testosterone, and its benefits for heart health.
+The Game Changers is far from perfect; still, it does a great job at smashing some of the misconceptions and myths about plant-based protein and its efficacy in professional sports, its the relationship to “masculinity” and testosterone, (see sage estrogen blockers) and its health benefits.

 Watch it with an open mind and weigh the data against your findings and beliefs.